-Intangible assets acquired in a business combination are recognised at fair value at the acquisition date.
 Intangible assets with finite useful lives are carried at cost less accumulated amortisation and accumulated impairment losses.

 The amortisation expense is recognised in profit or loss and included in administrative expenses.
 The useful lives and amortisation method are reviewed, and adjusted if appropriate, at the end of reporting period.
 Amortisation is provided on a straight-line basis over their useful lives as follows: